Symptoms, Causes, and Treatment of a Sore Throat at Night

 Ideally you could keep from getting a sore throat in the first place!
 The best method for prevention, of course, depends on what's causing your pain.

 The following tips will help you avoid infections and reduce and remove allergens and irritants.

 - Make sure to thoroughly and frequently wash your hands before eating, after using the bathroom, and after coughing or sneezing.

 - It is best to avoid sharing your food, utensils, and drinking glasses.

-- Keep yourself from breathing dry air at night and getting a sore throat by using a vaporizer (cool mist).
+- Keep yourself from breathing dry air by using a humidifier.

 - Clean your TV remotes, telephones, and computer keyboards with a cleanser/sanitizer.
 Do the same with your hotel room's phones and remotes when traveling.

 - Avoid bringing cleaning products, cigarette smoke, and other throat irritants into your home.